webpapaya/fhs-slides/master_8_localisation.md

 - The system clock will be set to the correct time
 - A minute is always 60 seconds
 - A timestamp is unique
-- Weeks start on monday
+- Weeks start on Monday
 - Time always goes forwards
 - Timezone offsets are always 1h
 - There are 24 timezones